 Click here to find out more

-The Football League Trust has been a part of NCS since its beginning in 2011, and will deliver 5,700 places in 2013 across its football club community schemes and organisations.
+The Football League Trust has been a part of NCS since its beginning in 2011, and will deliver over 7,000 places in 2014 across the football club community schemes and organisations.
 To see which football clubs and organisations are delivering NCS with us please click here

 NCS programmes run during spring/summer/autumn holidays, so it won't interfere with your studies if you are at school or college.
 This varies between clubs, and they offer different start dates, you can find out more when you register your interest.

 A maximum contribution of £50 is required for the whole NCS programme.
 This goes towards the cost of equipment, activities, accommodation, meals and expenses.
 We are however committed to ensuring that the cost of the programme does not become a barrier to young people taking part.
 If you are concerned about the cost of the programme please speak to your local NCS provider who may be able to arrange a reduced level of contribution for you.

 Danielle Sweeting, Leyton Orient FC - 2012 NCS Graduate

 "I found NCS great.
 I was able to do a number of things that I would have never tried or been able to do if I didn't go to NCS.
 It has been an amazing experience for me and I have met some great people along the way.

 For the first residential we went away camping.
 We got to do activities such as; team building, orienteering and rock climbing.
 I found that most of the activities pushed me to the extreme, especially the rock climbing.

 We went to a home residential for the second week.
 There were so many activities that we got to participate in, such as; an army day, rock climbing, archery, and team building.
 I had to face my fears, especially of heights because nearly everything consisted of being up high.